 Kabuto Yakushi was always a very shady figure, but had not crossed the MEH.
-Until now, when he's reviving many antagonists and other powerful warriors, to use them in his plans.
-This doesn't only include the Akatsuki members (save for Hidan), but Kages, Jinchuuriki, and at least half a dozen other extremely powerful ninja... all of them with emotional ties to actually living characters.
+Until he began reviving many antagonists and other powerful warriors to use them in his plans.
+This doesn't only include the Akatsuki members (save for Hidan), but Kages, Jinchuuriki, and at least half a dozen other extremely powerful ninja ... all of them with emotional ties to actually living characters.
 Like, oh, Haku, Zabuza, Shikamaru's dead sensei Asuma, and Tsunade's dead boyfriend Dan, to start...?

 The Fourth Kazekage crosses the MEH with his treatment of his son, Gaara.
-He has a demon sealed into the boy at birth, completely isolates him from his family save for his uncle Yashamaru.
-Who he then orders to attempt to kill Gaara and tell him that he, the only person to ever love Gaara or show him kindness, and his mother hated him.
+He has a demon sealed into the boy at birth, completely isolates him from his family save for his uncle Yashamaru, who he then orders to attempt to kill Gaara and tell him that both his mother and he, Yashamaru, the only person to ever love Gaara or show him kindness, hated him to the death.
 Just to see what happens.
 Yashamaru did so against his will, and promptly killed himself to clinch it.
 And when the emotionally fragile, socially isolated child reacts badly to the fact that no one's ever loved him, he decides to have the kid murdered.
 No wonder Gaara turned out like he did, at least until Naruto intervened in his life.
-It's so bad that the Kazekage actually comes to admit that he was a total bastard after he's revived via Edo Tensei and Gaara dealed him a massive and magnificent call-out.
+It's so bad that the Kazekage actually comes to admit that he was a total bastard after he's revived via Edo Tensei and Gaara dealt him a massive and magnificent call-out.

 Itachi despite his intentions.
 He stupidly crossed this after using Tsukuyomi on Sasuke twice, showing him the Uchiha massacre for a period of three days.
 And you wonder why Sasuke is the way he is.